glima91/streamlit-data-explorer-app/README.md

   <h3 align="center">Data Explorer</h3>

   <p align="center">
-    A new way to analyse data with Streamlit Framework
+    A new way to analyze data with Streamlit Framework
     <br />
     <br />